- Chart

 Weaknesses

-- Competition from online retailers and direct-to-consumer models
+- Competition from online-only car retailers and direct-to-consumer manufacturers.

 Opportunities